jstime/jstime/GOVERNANCE.md

 One Collaborator must approve a pull request before the pull request can land.
 Approving a pull request indicates that the Collaborator accepts responsibility for the change.
 Approval must be from Collaborators who are not authors of the change.
+For pull requests with multiple authors, any approvals by Collaborators do not apply to commits they are the author of, but do apply to any other commits in the pull request.

 *Note*: Approval is not required for changes related to documentation, tooling, or releases.